 The borders are open and anyone can come in whenever they want.
 So, they end up being undocumented, and most of those people come to commit crimes.
 All the crimes we’re experiencing now are generally imported, you know?
 Like the motorcycle thieves—that's imported.
 That didn’t exist here.
 The 'portonazos'...
 But now we have violent crimes every day—people turning up dead in the street.
 That never used to happen in our country.
 Chile used to be like the golden child of Latin America, let’s say—we had a strong economy.
 This country was growing more than any other in Latin America.
 But suddenly, we went downhill.
 Now we’re in an economic crisis, right?
 A social crisis, and on top of that, out-of-control crime....

 In addition to migrants from Colombia, Mexico, Venezuela, and other countries in the region, participants in Ecuador also identified Albanians as major security threats.
 Immigrants were widely perceived as key drivers behind the country’s security crisis, which participants—especially those in Guayaquil—frequently defined as a “war” or “internal conflict.”
 Nevertheless, unlike Chile and Costa Rica, conversations in Ecuador also pointed to a prominent domestic source of the problem: the state.
-Focus group participants repeatedly cited corruption among government officials, including the police, lawmakers, and judges, as fundamental drivers of insecurity, illustrating how perceptions about institutional fragility can support for mano dura initiatives.
+Focus group participants repeatedly cited corruption among government officials, including the police, lawmakers, and judges, as fundamental drivers of insecurity, illustrating how perceptions about institutional fragility and the availability of social scapegoats can become mutually reinforcing, amplifying each other to intensify support for mano dura initiatives.
 As participant 4 from focus group 2 in Guayaquil explained:

 Now, we not only have to watch out for criminals but also for the police, because now the police come around my neighborhood on motorcycles.
 They follow you and say, ‘What are you doing out here at this hour—8 or 9 at night?
 Show me your papers, let me see.’
 And then they go, ‘Come on, cooperate with something.’
 You don’t have anything, and they go, ‘Alright, give me 5 dollars for the trouble.’
 At this hour, two people aren’t allowed to ride a motorcycle, but it’s family—it’s my husband.
 And they’re like, ‘No, get off or I’ll take the bike and you’re going to the station.’

 Interestingly, the notion that insecurity is a domestic problem also emerged in Uruguay.
 Unlike in Ecuador, participants in Uruguay did not place blame on corrupt government officials.
+This divergence is analytically significant: where most Ecuadorian participants rapidly embraced immigrants or corrupt government officials as convenient scapegoats for insecurity, Uruguayan actively rejected such framing.
 Instead, they often acknowledged their own role in the deterioration of the security landscape by highlighting notorious Uruguayan criminals like Sebastián Marset.
+The absence of scapegoats was not merely an individual opinion, but a collectively reinforced argument.
 Many expressed that identifying foreigners as criminals was “xenophobic” and failed to illuminate the true nature of the problem.
 For example, participant 5 from focus group 5 said:

 I think that in Uruguay it goes beyond just being an immigrant, and I feel that what’s really happening is more of an attempt to fragment things a bit, or to generate a certain rejection of immigrants that’s unfounded in Uruguay.
 Because I don’t feel that, since migration rates have increased—especially due to all the political conflicts in Latin America—crime has gone up because of them.
 In fact, when you look at who’s actually being convicted, they’re generally all natural-born citizens of Uruguay.